roelandschoukens/two-finger-scroll-2d/README.md

 Notes
 -----

- * Old laptops may require more up-to-date drivers, check the [Synaptics web site](http://www.synaptics.com/resources/drivers).
+Old laptops may require more up-to-date drivers, check the [Synaptics web site](http://www.synaptics.com/resources/drivers).

- * To recognise 64-bit applications you need to run the 64-bit version.
+To recognise 64-bit applications you need to run the 64-bit version.
+To recognise applications running with elevated rights you need to run this program as Administrator as well (But then you need to trust me, of course).

- * To work with applications running as *Administrator*, you have to run two-finger-scroll-2d as *Administrator* as well.
+To work with applications running as *Administrator*, you have to run two-finger-scroll-2d as *Administrator* as well.
 But beware, this puts a lot of trust in both my good will and my programming skills.

- * I tested my version on a Dell XPS laptop (Windows 7 64-bit, and Windows 10) and on an old netbook (Which I believe is an OEM version of an MSI Wind U100, with 32-bit Windows XP).
+I tested my version on a Dell XPS laptop (Windows 7 64-bit) and on an old netbook (Which I believe is an OEM version of an MSI Wind U100, with 32-bit Windows XP).
 I don't know how well it works on other systems.
 If it doesn't work on your system, try one of the other projects mentioned above.

- * The settings are stored in the registry under `HKCU/Software/two-finger-scroll-2d`.
+The settings are stored in the registry under `HKCU/Software/two-finger-scroll-2d`.

 Building
 --------

-This project depends on the [JUCE library](http://www.juce.com/).

-To build this project:

- * Download JUCE from [juce.com](http://www.juce.com/) or [GitHub](https://github.com/julianstorer/JUCE).
-When using the latter you'll have to build the `ProJucer` with one of the Visual Studio projects in `extras/Projucer/Builds`.

- * Start `ProJucer` and open `two-finger-scroll-2D.jucer`.
-Go to the *Config* tab and click *Save Project and Open in IDE…*.
-This should set up the project and open it in Visual Studio.
+To build this project you have to get a copy of the [JUCE library](http://www.juce.com/).
+Use `ProJucer` to open `two-finger-scroll-2D.jucer` and generate the appropriate build files.